VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/development-environment/new-store-getting-started.md

 4. Click
   <img src="../../../assets/images/image2013-11-22_15_28_31.png" />
   to launch wizard.
-5. In the wizard Step 1 set import type "TaxCategory", enter import job name, click "Select file", navigate toВ ImportsВ folder and choose the TaxCategories.csv import file as template.
+5. In the wizard Step 1 set import type "TaxCategory", enter import job name, click "Select file", navigate to Imports folder and choose the TaxCategories.csv import file as template.
 The column delimiter and name will be set automatically.
 Leave other properties default.

 The wizard step should look like on screenshot below:

 <img src="../../../assets/images/image2013-11-25_13_15_2.png" />

 6. Click "Next" to proceed to Step 2.
-7. The system automatically identifiedВ which columns match entity properties.
+7. The system automatically identified which columns match entity properties.
 Check if properties are mapped correctly by automatic mapping.
 The mapping should look like on the screenshot below.

 <img src="../../../assets/images/image2013-11-25_13_15_37.png" />